waistracloud/Dynoweb/README.md

 # Dynoweb
-Dynoweb is Web wing of Waistra ecosystem
+As a part of  waistra technology ecosystem, Dynoweb is website development and design wing of Waistra technology Ecosystem to nurture the web related services across all industry segments.